Home Compare BRO vs RYAN

 Valuation

-On valuation, Brown & Brown, Inc. ranks near the top of the group; Ryan Specialty Holdings, Inc. sits in the weaker half.
+The same broad pattern appears on valuation: Brown & Brown, Inc. ranks near the top of the group, while Ryan Specialty Holdings, Inc. stays in the weaker half.

 BRO